Moving to Japan

 We asked people living in Japan to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "3 things wish I had:- 1)Food stuff from home.
 2)Winter clothing.
 3)My red wing safety shoes.
 3 things wish I left at home:- 1)My computer - can get good one in Japan.
 2)Camera - can get good one in Japan.
-3)Reference book," remarked one expat who made the move to Fuji City.
+3)Reference book," commented one expat who made the move to Fuji City.

 Get Quote